Caption: Search efforts continue for missing Malaysian Flight MH370. Photos provided by Aus Maritime Agency.

 CNN —

-It’s been more than 12 days since Malaysia Airlines Flight 370 went missing from radar screens, and hard facts about its fate remain in short supply.
+It’s been well more than a week since Malaysia Airlines Flight 370 went missing.

-To fill the vacuum, experts and amateurs have been conjuring and sharing theories about what may have caused the commercial airliner carrying 227 passengers and 12 crew members to seemingly disappear.
+With few hard facts to work from, experts – and the public – are conjuring up and sharing theories on what became of the commercial airliner carrying 227 passengers and 12 crew members.

 Its disappearance – as if into thin air – is disturbing in our age of continuous connectivity.